|

 L-band plots is approximately equal to our L-band receiver's average

-35 deg K noise level.
-For the P-band plots, the average noise level
+35 deg K (approximately 0.5 dB) noise level.
+For the P-band plots, the

-The Tektronix 2712 spectrum analyzer is under PC control via a IEEE-488
+A HP 71210C spectrum analyzer is under PC control via an IEEE-488 bus

-bus link.
-Every 5 minutes, on the 5 minute mark, the PC reads the
+link.
+Every 1 or 5 minutes, on the 1 or 5 minute mark, the PC reads

-stored peak & average value registers from the 2712 and stores them to
+the stored peak value registers from the 71210C and stores them to

 disk using a custom "C" based data logging programming running under

-Operations Center in Socorro generates a remote file transfer every 5
+executing on the datalogging PC, generates a remote file transfer every

-minutes to grab all of that day's data files over the NRAO LAN, & store
+20 minutes to send all of that day's data files over the NRAO LAN, &

-them on it's local disk.
-A custom IDL program then plots the data in
+store them on a UNIX server disk.
+A custom IDL program executing on the

 |